heyqule/enemy_race_manager/README.md

 ### Known Issues
 * Defense turrets from new force attack player in peaceful mode.
     * If you know how to fix it, please message me.
-* High level units rarely escape the async level processing matrix.
-    * Some players treat them as early bosses. :)
-    * If you can't defeat them, please use the nuke biter button in ERM UI to kill it.

 ### Mod Compatibility